-Five years ago, the Sir Simon Milton Foundation started a programme to give Christmas hampers to some of the most disadvantaged older people in Westminster.
-Thanks to the generosity of the Berkeley Foundation, last year we were able to deliver more than 360 Christmas hampers to the City’s most vulnerable elderly residents and carers.
+Six years ago, the Sir Simon Milton Foundation started a programme to give Christmas hampers to some of the most disadvantaged older people in Westminster.
+Thanks to the generosity of the Berkeley Foundation and Shaftesbury, in 2020r we were able to deliver 500 Christmas hampers to the city’s most vulnerable elderly residents and carers.

 An Age UK study found that 873,000 older people have little or no contact with people over the Christmas period so this generous donation could not have come at a better time.
 The impact of this small gift is best expressed in some of the many moving messages of thanks from the recipients and their carers: